contensis/docs-delivery-http/security/access-token.md

+---
+description: Access to resources in the Delivery API requires that an accessToken value is provided with each request to the services.
+---
 # Access token

 Access to resources in the Delivery API requires that an *accessToken* value is provided with each request to the services.
 The *accessToken* can be set as either a HTTP header value or as a querystring parameter.